 Dr. Mary Beth McCullough

-Dr. Mary Beth McCullough is an Assistant Professor in the Department of Clinical Psychology in the College of Health Professions.
+Dr. Mary Beth McCullough is an Assistant Professor in the Department of Clinical Psychology in the College of Health Professions and serves as Assistant Director of Clinical Training for the PsyD Program.
 She received a PhD in Clinical Psychology from Suffolk University, an MA in Psychology from the University of North Carolina Wilmington, and a BA in Psychology from The George Washington University.
 She completed her pre-doctoral internship at Alpert Medical School of Brown University where she specialized in pediatric psychology and continued her training as an NIH T32 fellow in Child Behavior and Nutrition at Cincinnati Children’s Hospital Medical Center.
 Dr. McCullough is a licensed clinical psychologist in Georgia, Rhode Island, and Massachusetts.

 Before joining the faculty at Mercer University, Dr. McCullough was an Assistant Professor of Clinical Practice at Suffolk University where she taught courses related to clinical skills, ethics, and child assessment and provided clinical supervision to students at the BU Center for Anxiety and Related Disorders (CARD).
 She also served as a Clinical Assistant Professor of Psychiatry and Human Behavior at Brown University where she was an attending psychologist at the Hasbro Children’s Hospital Partial Program.
 During this time, she delivered evidence-based treatments to children and adolescents who were diagnosed with medical and associated psychosocial concerns.